-- Cost A can of soft drink is expensive!
+- Cost.
+Soft drink is expensive.
+At my local shop a popular brand is around $2.80 a can.
 If you break it down – it’s water, some flavourings and colours with some sugar or syrup thrown in for sweetness.
-At my local shop a popular brand is around $2.80 a can, but that’s Sydney prices for you.
-Get a lemon or lime for $1.00 and a large bottle of generic brand mineral water for 75 cents and it makes a cheaper and healthier alternative!
+Buy a fresh lemon for $1.00 and a bottle of generic brand mineral water for 75 cents and it makes a much cheaper and healthier alternative!

 Now the question that’s been sitting on the tip of the tongue since you started reading this…

 A report in the 1990s suggested the increase of people with brain tumours may be associated with the introduction and use of artificial sweetener in the United States.
 When the US National Cancer Institute statistics were analysed, it showed the incidence of cancers began to rise eight years before the approval of aspartame.
 Further, the cancers rose mainly among people aged 70 and older, a group who doesn’t have the highest exposure to aspartame.